Oaks are one of the oldest and most widely spread trees on this planet. They existed way before humans were here.

 However, contrary to redwood, their branches can spread wide in length.
 Therefore, they are also considered shrubs.

 Oak trees appeared on our planet about 65 million years ago.

-Plus, acorns and leaves are coated with tannic acid which prevents fungi and insects that could possibly harm them.
+Plus, acorns and leaves are coated with tannic acid, which prevents fungi and insects from harming them.